dbrgn/candidateparser/README.md

 This is a parser for the [ICE](https://tools.ietf.org/html/rfc5245) Candidate SDP, which is used for connectivity establishment and NAT traversal in communication systems like [WebRTC](https://webrtc.org/).
 Bindings for C and Android (through JNI) are provided.
+Building a universal library for iOS is also possible.

 Example candidate SDP: